Capio Spine Center Stockholm hosted a three-day cervical spine surgery course in Sparsör, Sweden, from April 22 to 24, 2026.

 experience in microsurgical and minimally invasive methods.

-Halldór Skúlason is a neurosurgeon currently working at Landspitali University in Reykjavik, Iceland.
+Dr. Halldór Skúlason is a neurosurgeon currently working at Landspitali University in Reykjavik, Iceland.
 He did his training in Iceland and at the Karolinska University Hospital in Stockholm.
-He is specialized in spine and vascular neurosurgery.
+He specializes in spine and vascular neurosurgery.
 His main focus in spine is cervical and lumbar.
 He has done research in spine navigation using augmented reality.

 Dr. Magnus Hägge is a specialist in both ENT and neurosurgery, trained in Lund, Sweden, and Brisbane, Australia.
 With more than 20 years of experience, he is currently working as a consultant neurosurgeon in Lund,